Conversion of Vehicles

 - Must be a National Standards Authority of Ireland approved facility - Approved Test Centre (A.T.C.) or approved workshop for Conversion of vehicles for Disabled Drivers.

-- If you intend to tax the vehicle as a light goods / commercial vehicle, submit the documents mentioned in the Motor Tax for a Light Goods Vehicle section also.
+- If you intend to tax the vehicle as a light goods / commercial vehicle, please also submit the documents mentioned in the Motor Tax for a Light Goods Vehicle section in addition to the following documentation, as advised to Motor Taxation offices by the Department of Transport.

 * Please note that the Meath Motor Taxation office may request evidence confirming the S.Q.I.'s qualifications